jshawl/peanut-butter-and-jelly/11-angular/custom_directives/readme.md

 - Use `<data-grumble>` or `<grumble>`?
 - Use a CDN or Bower?
 - More or fewer files?
-  - We put all of the controllers in one big file, but could totally have put them in separate files.
+  - We put all of the controllers in one big file, but could totally have put them in separate files. (why didnt we then? - http requests / familiarity w/ rails)
   ```js
   // grumbleDirective.js
   angular.module('grumblr').directive('grumble')...